turris-cz/user-docs/docs/hw/omnia/serial-boot.md

 ### Transfer via USB flash disk

-Copy the image to a FAT-formatted USB flash disk, connect it to the Omnia USB port and run the following commands:
+Copy the image to a FAT or EXT4 formatted USB flash disk, connect it to the Omnia USB port and run the following commands:

 ```
 usb start
+test -z "${loadaddr}" && setenv loadaddr 0x800000
-fatload usb 0 ${kernel_addr_r} image
+load usb 0 ${loadaddr} image
 usb stop
 ```